An article in DW of Germany asks how an anti-Semitism symbol like the swastika made its way to Finland.

 Would the removal of the swastika from the Finnish air force after the country signed an armistice with the USSR in September 1944 have incriminated Finland and put it in the same league as minor Nazi allies Hungary, Croatia, Bulgaria, and Romania?

-There is much more facts that are hidden and that will one day come out.
+There are much more facts that that are still hibernating.
+One day they’ll come out.